-Camille Paglia on her Lifestyle of Observation, the Brilliance of David Bowie, and Lamb Vindaloo
+Camille Paglia on her Lifestyle of Observation, David Bowie, and Lamb Vindaloo (Ep.
+9 — Live at Mason)

 Camille Paglia joins Tyler Cowen for a conversation on the brilliance of Bowie, lamb vindaloo, her lifestyle of observation, why writers need real jobs, Star Wars, Harold Bloom, Amelia Earhart, Edmund Spenser, Brazil, why she is most definitely not a cultural conservative, and much more.